 When visiting a church with family, the minister prayed, “God you know we need a new church building.”

 I recoiled at his claim.
 They don’t need a new building; they merely want one.
 There’s a difference between needs and wants, something we must distinguish.

 What this church need is to throw aside assumption.
 They need to look at their situation with a creative eye, not follow what other churches do and society expects.
-They need to read the books When Not to Build and When not to Borrow.
-Seriously.

 One of the things I like about this church is that they rent space on Sunday and aren’t shackled by an expensive building that sucks away mass amounts of money and is underused most of the week.

 I don’t want to attend a church that will assume a million-dollar debt just to have a nice place to meet on Sunday.